mukul-wadhe/Power_BI/US_Pollution_Analysis/README.md

+ANALYZE THE US POLLUTION DATA AND HAVE FOUND FOLLOWING INSIGHTS

 Abbreviations: Carbon Monoxide (CO), Ozone (O3), Sulphur Dioxide (SO2), Nitrogen Dioxide (NO2) The four pollutants (NO2, O3, SO2 and O3) each has 5 specific columns.

 ●	State names:  Lists of state names in US